 Perhaps due to the high altitudes where it flourishes, Tobalá typically yields a highly approachable yet sweet, mellow, floral mezcal with round mouth feel.
 Tobalá can be cultivated and has been cultivated with some success.
 Nonetheless, partially due to the long time it takes to mature, most Tobalá mezcals in the market today are prepared from wild agaves.

-Tepeztate has a very distinctive erratic broad leaf structure, and can weigh as much as several hundred pounds.
-It cannot be cultivated on a large scale, and takes roughly 25 – 30 years to mature.
-As a result, nearly all Tepeztate mezcals available in the market today are made exclusively agave plants harvested in the wild.
+Tepeztate cannot be cultivated on a large scale, and takes roughly 25 – 30 years to mature.
+As a result, nearly all Tepeztate mezcals available in the market today are made exclusively from agave plants harvested in the wild.

 Master Mezcalero: Juan Hernández Méndez